LiorA1/resume_reviews/README.md

 ### DRF -
 The Django-REST-Framework was used as a REST API for the resumes App, as one can see in the *resumes_rest* App.
+Custom Permission class as been applied for Object-level permission functionality.

 ### Accounts App
-Used to shadow and enlarge the django defualt accounts App.
+Used to shadow and enlarge the django default accounts App.
 CustomUser is shown in the Admin interface and have registration/login/password recovery system integrated.

 ### Testing